Three Notes at a Time

 What are you trying to master?
 Can you break it up into small, manageable chunks, master them, then string them together to build something real and usable?

 Enjoy this article?
-Share it and subscribe to Food for Thought.
+Share it and subscribe for weekly insights.

 • Share on X